LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Urine samples that contain both glucose and bacteria or yeast (such as may be seen in some diabetics) should not be left at room temperature for extended periods of time as there is the potential for the microorganisms present to ferment the glucose in the sample and produce ethanol.
 This can also be seen in post-mortem samples.
 Occasionally, two serotonin metabolites, 5-HIAA (5-hydroxyindoleacetic acid) and 5-HTOL (5-hydroxytryptphol), may be tested to evaluate this phenomenon and confirm ethyl alcohol ingestion.
 An increased ratio of 5-HTOL/5-HIAA can be indicative of alcohol consumption.

-Children frequently develop low blood sugar (hypoglycemia) along with ethanol poisoning, so health practitioners may order blood glucose tests along with ethanol tests if they suspect ethanol toxicity in youngsters.
+Children frequently develop low blood sugar (hypoglycemia) along with ethanol poisoning, so healthcare practitioners may order blood glucose tests along with ethanol tests if they suspect ethanol toxicity in youngsters.

 The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule allows healthcare providers in certain circumstances to disclose necessary medical information about a patient to law enforcement if they believe the patient presents a serious danger to himself or other people.
 State rules regarding release of medical test results for legal purposes vary.